-Join Professor David Wheeler and experts from Europe and Canada as they explore key challenges in the diagnosis and management of chronic kidney disease (CKD), including the role of SGLT2 inhibitors.
+Join Professor David Wheeler and experts from Europe and Canada as they explore key challenges in the diagnosis and management of chronic kidney disease (CKD), including the role of newer antidiabetic agents.

-This webcast will be audio dubbed from English into French, Spanish, Italian, Portuguese and German.
+This webcast has audio dubbed from English into French, Spanish, Italian, Portuguese and German.